makrai/notes/park-1911-vad-from-categ-emo.md

 ## Predicting Continuous VAD Scores (Fig 1d)

-* We compute the expectations of each predicted conditional distris of V, A, D to predict the continuous VAD scores
+* We compute the expectations of each predicted conditional distris of V, A, D

 ## Predicting Categorical Emotion Labels (Fig 1c)

 * pick
-  * single-label, Eq 9: the emotion label with the maximum prob
+  * single-label, Eq 9: the emotion label with the maximum probability
   * multiple labels: those with probability over a certain threshold
     * The threshold is a hyperparameter of the model, set to 0.51/3
     * ie geometric mean of the three distributions